-Laws prohibiting the types of improper payments covered by this policy apply in all of the countries in which EML is based or operates.
-This Policy takes into consideration applicable global Anti-Bribery and Corruption legislation including but not limited to; the Australian Criminal Code, Australian Crimes Legislation Amendment (Combatting Foreign Bribery) Bill 2024 (CFB Bill), the US Foreign Corrupt Practices Act, the UK Bribery Act, the Irish Criminal Justice (Money Laundering and Terrorist Financing) (Amendment) Act 2021 and the Prevention of Corruption Acts 1889 to 2010.
+Laws prohibiting the types of improper payments covered by this policy apply in all the countries in which EML is based or engages in trading activities.
+Many laws, such as the Australian Criminal Code, the US Foreign Corrupt Practices Act, and the UK Bribery Act, have world-wide application.